Printfil Manual - Customizing the deployment

 To do so, enter the Printfil directory (usually c:\Program Files\Printfil) and delete all .MSG files.

-• It's also possible to disable the Configuration, Redo Last Print and Registration entries, so that the user cannot change the local configurations, nor reprint the last job without using the source application.
+• It's also possible to disable the Configuration, Redo Last Print and Registration entries, so that the user cannot change the local configurations, nor reprint the last jobs without using the source application.

 To disable those menu entries you have to start Printfil with the NOMENU parameter, as described in the next section.